jundalisay/spblist/content/en/research/descartes/meditations/part-3c.md

 Perhaps I have always existed and I would not need a cause. <!-- In that case, wouldn’t it follow that there need be no cause for my existence?
 No, it does not follow. -->

 A life-span can be divided into countless parts, each completely independent of the others.

-My existence at one time doesn’t follow that I exist at later times, unless some cause keeps me in existence.
+My existence at one time does not follow that I exist at later times, unless some cause keeps me in existence.
 That cause creates me afresh at each moment.

-The nature of time is different in the time for <!--  will understand that what it takes to --> bringing something into existence, and the time needed to keep a thing existing. <!--  is also needed to keep it in existence at each moment of its duration.  -->
+The nature of time is different in:
+- the time for <!--  will understand that what it takes to --> bringing something into existence*, and
+- the time needed to keep a thing existing. <!--  is also needed to keep it in existence at each moment of its duration.  -->

+{{< n n="This is the difference between timespace and spacetime" >}}

 Thus, there is no real distinction between preservation and creation – only a conceptual one.
 This is exposed by the natural light.